Teacher sit round a table working with clay

 How we design CPD training

-Teacher Continued Professional Development (CPD) training can be one-off sessions, whole INSET days, or a series of workshops.
+Teacher Continuous Professional Development (CPD) training can be one-off sessions, whole INSET days, or a series of workshops.
 The focus of our teacher CPD ranges from specific skill development – training staff to use new tools, mediums or techniques – to strengthening their delivery in the classroom.
 They can also be designed to support your staff’s creative approach and planning, providing deeper understanding of how to integrate art into other subject areas.

 “My practice tomorrow will be different because of what I have learnt today”